MENTAL WELLNESS outpatient recovery in Marietta, GA

 Sleep

 Sleep is one of the major building blocks for physical and mental health.
 Our ability to deal with problems is severely limited when we are tired.
 It is recommended that the average adult get six to eight hours of sleep per night.
-Follow these suggestions for proper sleep hygiene
+Follow these suggestions for proper sleep hygiene.

 Socializing